endodoug/endodoug.github.io/_posts/2016-02-29-journal-notes.md

 Swift Std Library Team suggests you create a new model by designing the interface using a protocol first.

 March 10, 2016 - Continued working on Enums, Structs & Protocols UFC Playground

+March 11, 2016 - Finished up Enums and will do quick review after bedtime.